yak300106/UPI-Help-mini-Simulation-/README.md

 ## What this is

-Not a toy — every design decision here traces back to something confirmed by reading the real UPI Help codebase and the real target framework's source code:
+Every design decision here traces back to something confirmed by reading the real UPI Help codebase and the real target framework's source code:

 - **One shared `AgentLoop`**, not four separate agents — matches the real framework's own stated identity ("a transparent, single-agent, self-hosted runtime").
 - **Domains are tool groupings + prompt blocks**, not separate reasoning systems.